matrix-org/complement-crypto/README.md

 There is an exhaustive set of tests that this repository aims to exercise which are below:

 Membership ACLs:
-- [x] Happy case Alice <-> Bob encrypted room can send/recv messages.
+- [x] Happy case Alice and Bob in an encrypted room can send and receive encrypted messages, and decrypt them all.
 - [x] Bob can see messages when he was invited but not joined to the room.
-- [ ] New user Charlie does not see previous messages when he joins the room.
-TODO: can he see messages sent after he was invited?.
-Assert this either way.
-- [ ] Subsequent messages are decryptable by all 3 users.
+Subsequent messages are also decryptable.
+- [ ] In a public, `shared` history visibility room, a new user Charlie cannot decrypt earlier messages prior to his join, despite being able to see the events.
+Subsequent messages are decryptable.
 - [ ] Bob leaves the room.
 Some messages are sent.
 Bob rejoins and cannot decrypt the messages sent whilst he was gone (ensuring we cycle keys).
 Repeat this again with a device instead of a user (so 2x device, 1 remains always in the room, 1 then logs out -> messages sent -> logs in again).
-- [ ] Having A invite B, having B then change device, then B join, see if B can see A's message.
+- [ ] Alice invites Bob, Bob changes their device, then Bob joins.
+Bob should be able to see Alice's message.

 Key backups:
 - [ ] New device for Alice cannot decrypt previous messages.